top of page

 How it Works:

-Telepsychology has the same purpose or intention as psychological treatment sessions that are conducted in-person.
-For video sessions, your psychologist will send you a link to join the video session.
-Once you click the link, you will enter your psychologist’s virtual waiting room until your psychologist starts the session.
+Telehealth has the same purpose or intention as therapy sessions that are conducted in-person.
+For video sessions, your clinician will send you a link to join the video session.
+Once you click the link, you will enter your clinician’s virtual waiting room until your therapist starts the session.
 You will be able to see and hear each other, as long as your cameras and microphones are turned on.
-For phone sessions, your psychologist will call you at your scheduled session time.
+For phone sessions, your therapist will call you at your scheduled session time.

 For video sessions, you will need a compatible computer, laptop, tablet, or smartphone with internet access and audio and webcam ability.
 You will also need access to a phone in case of internet disconnection or technological interruptions during video sessions.
 There is a risk that services could be disrupted or distorted by unforeseen technical problems.
 Please provide feedback to your therapist should you find the quality insufficient for your needs.

-If your psychologist determines that telepsychology sessions are not appropriate for your case, you will be offered an in-person appointment (if possible) at another time or be provided with referral information to other services.
+If your therapist determines that telehealth sessions are not appropriate for your case, you will be offered an in-person appointment (if possible) at another time or be provided with referral information to other services.

 bottom of page